ReDeiPirati/intro-to-pytorch/beginner/0.FH-Intro-to-DL/FH-Intro-to-DL.md

 Deep learning and its practise faces some practical difficulties.
 Most notably,
 1. *Data is Primary, Learning is Secondary:* Datasets used to practise applications of DL like Computer Vision & NLP are huge.
 Take [this 'little' dataset](https://www.kaggle.com/c/yelp-restaurant-photo-classification/data) from Kaggle.
 That's nearly 6.54 Gigabytes of training data.
 But all you wanted, was to train a simple Neural Network in Python.
 So how do you deal with that?
 2. *AI wants compute, AI wants to multitask:* Noticed how the AI bigwigs always talk about GPUs & Tensors?
 Well GPUs are great at running parallel tasks and training DL models requires a lot of that compute.
 So what's the problem?
 Well the state of the art GPUs required for the purpose don't come in handy and the entire system built on top of them costs very good money.
 Take a look at [Andrej Karpathy's gig](https://twitter.com/karpathy/status/648256662554341377), one of the pioneers of DL.
+So, whether or not you should buy a GPU, is entirely up to you.
+If you do however need a perspective, you can refer to [this article](https://blog.floydhub.com/should-i-buy-my-own-gpus-for-deep-learning/).

 FloydHub takes care of those two things for you!
 It manages the data & gives you lots of compute with a minimalistic interface.
 To setup your own first project on FloydHub, refer to the [QuickStart Doc](https://docs.floydhub.com/getstarted/quick_start/) or head over to [this tutorial](https://blog.floydhub.com/getting-started-with-deep-learning-on-floydhub/).